 Square Meal: Why we need a new recipe for farming, wildlife, food and public health

-This new discussion document highlights the overwhelming evidence for major changes to national food and farming policy.
-It’s been written by a collaboration of 10 UK organisations: the RSPB, Friends of the Earth, the National Trust, the Food Ethics Council, Sustain, the Wildlife Trusts, the Soil Association, Eating Better and Compassion in World Farming working with the Food Research Collaboration.
+The Square Meal report, published in 2014 was written by a collaboration of 10 UK organisations: the RSPB, Friends of the Earth, the National Trust, the Food Ethics Council, Sustain, the Wildlife Trusts, the Soil Association, Eating Better and Compassion in World Farming working with the Food Research Collaboration.

-It calls for stronger government leadership in planning the future use of land, food policy, farming and conservation in England and for wider public engagement on issues that affect the whole of society.
+The report calls for stronger government leadership in planning the future use of land, food policy, farming and conservation in England and for wider public engagement on issues that affect the whole of society.

-The report focuses on four key inter-connected areas and proposes solutions for:
+It focuses on four key inter-connected areas and proposes solutions for:

 - Improving health: getting a grip on the growing crisis of obesity and diet-related ill-health